Let Lasers Do the Work (And Spend Less Time at the Dentist)

 - Tissues can be regenerated and wounds heal faster

 Types of Dental Lasers

 Every laser that we use has been approved by the Food and Drug Administration (FDA).
 This includes both hard and soft tissue lasers that can be used for the dental treatment of both children and adults.
 While lasers can be used in many procedures, they are broken down into two different types.

-- Hard Tissue Lasers: With a wavelength that is highly absorbable by the calcium phosphate salt found in bone and teeth (hydroxyapatite) and water, hard tissue lasers are more effective for cutting through tooth structure and bone with tremendous precision.
-Often these lasers are used to remove small amounts of a tooth, repair worn down dental fillings, or prep or shape teeth for composite bonding.
+- Hard Tissue Lasers: With a wavelength highly absorbable by the calcium phosphate salt found in bone and teeth (hydroxyapatite) and water, hard tissue lasers are more effective for cutting through tooth structure and bone with tremendous precision.
+Often these lasers are used to remove small amounts of a tooth, repair worn-down dental fillings, or prep or shape teeth for composite bonding.

 - Soft Tissue Lasers: Soft tissue lasers are more absorbable to water and hemoglobin, making them better at soft tissue management.
 By penetrating soft tissue while sealing blood vessels and nerve endings, soft tissue lasers have little to no postoperative pain and allow for faster healing.
 They are commonly used for gingival sculpting procedures.

 Laser dentistry is one of the newest and most effective techniques found in modern dentistry.
-If you’re interested in trying it out in your next procedure, contact us at Pearl Dental P.C. today.
+Contact us at Pearl Dental PC today if you’re interested in trying it out in your following procedure.